How long does it take to get pregnant?

 - Quitting smoking and drinking - both of these harms not only fertility but also the health of the baby (8).
 It is recommended women trying to conceive don’t drink at all, and that both the man and woman in a couple quit smoking if they are trying to get pregnant.

 - Being a healthy weight - being both overweight and underweight can affect the chances of conceiving (9,10).
 A healthy BMI should be between 20 and 25.
 If you are outside of this, taking steps to get within this range through healthy lifestyle changes can increase the likelihood of getting pregnant.

 - Reducing stress - trying to get pregnant can be a stressful time for couples, especially if it isn’t happening as quickly as expected.
 However stress can not only affect your relationship, it can also lower your sex drive.
 Meditation, regular exercise and spending time outdoors can all help to reduce stress.
 It is also worth keeping in mind that conceiving naturally can take up to a year or more, so if it hasn’t happened yet, it doesn’t necessarily mean it won't.

 If you have been trying to conceive for more than one year, or want to check your fertility status, a fertility blood test is a good place to start.
-Medichecks have a range of female fertility teststo investigate any potential fertility issues as well as overall health when trying to conceive.
+We have a range of female fertility tests to investigate any potential fertility issues as well as overall health when trying to conceive.
 It is also recommended to see your doctor to discuss any concerns you or your partner have.
-You can read more about male and female fertility in our guide.
+You can read more about male and female fertility in our fertility guide.